ccjmne/blog/content/posts/intralinear-partitioning-2.md

 </div>
 </div>

-   I did alter <abbr font="mono" title="Make a hex dump or do the reverse">`xxd`</abbr>'s output for simplicity, and attempted to provide reasonably adequate highlighting, which I hope to be more helpful than it is confusing.
+   I did alter <abbr title="Make a hex dump or do the reverse">`xxd`</abbr>'s output for simplicity, and attempted to provide reasonably adequate highlighting, which I hope to be more helpful than it is confusing.

 ## Next